hotosm/osm-fieldwork/docs/OdkCentral.md

             "xmlFormId": "my-new-form",
             "formXml": "<xform><title>My New Form</title>...</xform>"
         }
-        form = project.create_form(form_data)
+        form = project.createForm(xmlFormId=form_data['xmlFormId'], filespec=form_data['formXml'])
         print(form)

         # Delete the form we just created
-        project.delete_form(form['id'])
+        project.deleteForm(xmlFormId=form['xmlFormId'])

     In this example, we first create an OdkCentral object and use it to fetch a list of all projects on the server.
 We then choose a project to work with (in this example, we use the first project in the list) and create an OdkProject object by passing in the OdkCentral object and the project ID.

-    We use the `get_metadata()` method to fetch metadata about the project, such as its name and description.
-We then use the `create_form()` method to create a new form associated with the project, passing in the form data as a dictionary.
+    We use the `getDetails()` method to fetch metadata about the project, such as its name and description.
+We then use the `createform()` method to create a new form associated with the project, passing in the form data as a dictionary.
 The method returns a JSON object containing information about the new form, which we print to the console.

-    Finally, we use the `delete_form()` method to delete the form we just created, passing in the form ID.
+    Finally, we use the `deleteform()` method to delete the form we just created, passing in the form ID.

 - ## OdkForm: